 Candidates must agree to the spending limit in writing before accepting contributions at the higher amounts (see discussion of contribution limits below).
-Candidates agree to the spending limit by submitting OCRA Form 301 (submit online or contact the Public Ethics Commission office).
-OCRA Form 301 must be submitted before a candidate accepts contributions at the higher limit, and no later than the date the candidate files papers for candidacy for City office (generally 88 days before the election).
-[OMC §3.12.190]
+Candidates agree to the spending limit by submitting OCRA Form 301 using the Commission's online form.
+OCRA Form 301 must be submitted before a candidate accepts contributions at the higher limit, and no later than the date the candidate files papers for candidacy for City office (generally 88 days before the election) [OMC §3.12.190].